Quiz Show (film)

 Quiz Show is a 1994 American historical mystery-drama film directed and produced by Robert Redford.
 Dramatizing the Twenty-One quiz show scandals of the 1950s, the screenplay by Paul Attanasio adapts the memoirs of Richard N. Goodwin, a U.S. Congressional lawyer who investigated the accusations of game-fixing by show producers.
 The film chronicles the rise and fall of popular contestant Charles Van Doren after the fixed loss of Herb Stempel and Goodwin's subsequent probe.

 The film stars John Turturro as Stempel, Rob Morrow as Goodwin, and Ralph Fiennes as Charles Van Doren.
 Paul Scofield, David Paymer, Hank Azaria, Martin Scorsese, Mira Sorvino, and Christopher McDonald play supporting roles.
 The real Goodwin and Stempel served as technical advisors to the production.

-The film received generally positive reviews and was nominated for several awards, including a Best Picture Oscar nomination and several Golden Globe Awards.
+The film received generally positive reviews and was nominated for several awards, including a Best Picture Oscar nomination (among three others) and several Golden Globe Awards.
+It grossed $52.2 million against a $31 million budget.

 Plot

 In 1958, the questions and answers to be used for the latest broadcast of NBC's popular quiz show Twenty-One are transported from a secure bank vault to the studio.
-The evening's main attraction is Queens resident Herb Stempel, the reigning champion, who correctly answers question after question.
+The evening's main attraction is Queens resident Herb Stempel, the reigning champion, who correctly answers every single question he is asked.
 Eventually, both the network and the program's corporate sponsor, the supplementary tonic Geritol, begin to fear that Stempel's approval ratings are beginning to level out, and decide that the show would benefit from new talent.

 Producers Dan Enright and Albert Freedman are surprised when Columbia University instructor Charles Van Doren, son of a prominent literary family, visits their office to audition for a different, less difficult show by the same producers, Tic-Tac-Dough.
 Realizing that they have found an ideal challenger for Stempel, they offer to ask the same questions during the show which Van Doren correctly answered during his audition.
-He refuses, but when he comes within reach of a game-winning 21 points on the show, he is asked one of the questions from his audition.
+He refuses, but when he nears a game-winning 21 points on the show, he is asked one of the questions from his audition.
 After a moment of moral indecision, he gives the correct answer.
 Stempel deliberately misses an easy question and loses, having been promised a future in television if he does so.

-In the weeks that follow, Van Doren's winning streak makes him a national celebrity, but he reluctantly buckles under the pressure and allows Enright and Freedman to start giving him the answers.
-Meanwhile, Stempel, having lost his prize money to an unscrupulous bookie, begins threatening legal action against NBC after weeks go by without his return to television.
+In the subsequent weeks, Van Doren's winning streak makes him a national celebrity, but he reluctantly buckles under the pressure and allows Enright and Freedman to start giving him the answers.
+Meanwhile, Stempel, having lost his prize money to an unscrupulous bookie, begins threatening legal action against NBC after weeks pass without his return to television.
 He visits New York County District Attorney Frank Hogan, who convenes a grand jury to look into his allegations.